 Amazon Fresh: Diversifying Grocery Business With New Expansion

 When it comes to groceries, Amazon’s ambitions are big.
-Not only does the retail giant own Whole Foods, but it plans to open close to 100 locations — at least — of Amazon Fresh stores worldwide.
+Not only does the retail giant own Whole Foods, but it plans to open approximately 100 locations — at least — of Amazon Fresh stores worldwide.

 Amazon Fresh is Amazon’s grocery chain that offers low price points and a wide selection of mainstream brands.
 Whole Foods, however, focuses on organic products, smaller brands, and higher price points.
 Amazon fresh is a more affordable option with a wide array of products.